Getoar Selimi

-Getoar Selimi (/sq/; born 3 July 1982), also known as Geasy or Ghetto Geasy, is a Kosovar-Albanian rapper, singer and songwriter.
+Getoar Selimi (/sq/; born 3 July 1982), also known as Geasy or Ghetto Geasy, is a Kosovo-Albanian rapper, singer and songwriter.
 Born and raised in Pristina, Selimi found prominence in the Albanian-speaking Balkans as a member of the musical group Tingulli 3nt beginning in 1996.

 Life and career

 1989–2011: Formations and Tingulli 3nt

-Getoar Selimi was born on 3 July 1982 in an ethnic Albanian family in the city of Pristina, Kosovo.
-Selimi together with Kosovo-Albanian musicians Besa Gashi and Jeton Topusha formed the musical group Tingulli 3nt and began their career as a group in 1996.
+Getoar Selimi was born on 3 July 1982 in an Albanian family in the city of Pristina, Kosovo.
+Selimi together with Kosovo-Albanian musicians Besa Gashi and Jeton Trashupa formed the musical group Tingulli 3nt and began their career as a group in 1996.
 They rose to national prominence in the Albanian-speaking Balkans with the release of six successful studio albums, which altogether significantly contributed to the rise of their stardom.
 Selimi continues to be member of Tingulli 3nt and commenced to release occasional solo projects since 2012.

 2012–present: Solo projects and continued success

 By 2012, Selimi went on to release his first single "N'Prishtinë" in November, which he dedicated to his hometown Pristina.
 His follow-up single, "E nxonme", was released approximately a year after in September 2013.